Recommended Reading:

 Do you need help searching for remains?

-Yvonne is a trained biological anthropologist and archaeologist, and who actively researches scattered and scavenged remains.
+Yvonne is a trained biological anthropologist and archaeologist who actively researches scattered and scavenged remains.
 She offers training and consultation for volunteer groups and law enforcement.
 Since 2004, she has offered training and consultation to numerous groups in Western Canada regarding the search, discovery, and identification of human remains.

 - Online, asynchronous Introduction to Bone Search and Discovery Course: $99 CDN